1. They want to eat out.

 2. Most are realistic.

 The majority of food allergy diners are realistic.
 They know that it is just not possible for everyone in foodservice to accommodate their dietary restriction.
-However, when restaurants provide them with informed answers to their food allergy questions it guests make important ordering decisions and opens the door to choices.
+However, when restaurants provide them with informed answers to their food allergy questions guests can make important ordering decisions and opens the door to choices.

 Not everyone can accommodate (they get it) but everyone can communicate.